-Ford F-250 owners have reported 20 problems related to accelerator pedal (under the vehicle speed control category).
+Ford F-250 owners have reported 23 problems related to accelerator pedal (under the vehicle speed control category).
+The most recently reported issues are listed below.

 The company owns a 2007 Ford F-250 sd.
 The operations manager stated that the original driver of the vehicle was accelerating from a stop when the vehicle surged forward.
 The accelerator pedal extended to the floor without warning.
 The contact pressed hard on the brake pedal because the wheels continued to spin.
 The accelerator pedal eventually released on its own.
 The speed was unknown.
 The current and failure mileages were 25,000.
 Updated 12/12/07.